 5 Traits Of Safe High-Yield Stocks

-There are currently 14,003 publically-traded securities on U.S. exchanges.
-Of those, there are 2,181 stocks currently paying a dividend.
+There are currently 14,000 publicly-traded securities on U.S. exchanges.
+Of those, about 2,000 currently pay a dividend.

-A while back on StreetAuthority.com, I warned against blindly buying these super-aggressive yielders because “nine times out of 10, a stock yielding more than 15% is likely in big trouble.”
+A while back, I warned against blindly buying these super-aggressive yielders because “nine times out of 10, a stock yielding more than 15% is likely in big trouble.”

-But today, I will reveal how I find reliable, healthy dividend-paying stocks and why they are essential to building long-term wealth.
+But today, I will reveal how I find reliable, healthy dividend-paying stocks.
+And I’ll also explain why they are essential to building long-term wealth…

 I start off with a large pool of growing companies yielding at least 5%.
 Then I run them through my “dividend optimizer” model to make sure they have all these key traits necessary for a steady and lasting income stream: